 - Metformin Clinical Trial - A 3-center Phase 2b clinical trial of metformin, a generic diabetes drug, as an adjunct therapy for tuberculosis.
 Open IP, open data (once ready), and open protocol being published in open access academic journal.
 In partnership with the Government of India’s National Institute for Research in Tuberculosis (NIRT).
 CTRI site | More about the trial | Join the OSP Metformin-TB Facebook page

 - India Health Fund Open Source Clinical Trial - Repurposing already-approved “off patent generic drugs” in order to rapidly and cost-effectively create new treatments and regimens against neglected infectious diseases, using open methodology conforming to standard regulatory endpoints.
 Future project.
-Funded by the India Health Fund, a JV between the Geneva-based Fund to Fight TB, AIDS and Malaria and the Tata Trusts.
+Funded by the India Health Fund.

 Early Stage Drug Discovery